onflow/flow-go/pkg/language/docs/language.md

 ## Built-in Functions

+### Transaction information
-#### There is currently no built-in function that allows you to get the address of the sender of a transaction or the current block number or timestamp.
+There is currently no built-in function that allows getting the address of the signers of a transaction, the current block number, or timestamp.
 These are being worked on.

 ### `panic`